meganlsmith/delimitR/fullmanual.md

 Now, we are ready to create the prior using the function makeprior().
 The user must provide the prefix used to name the model files, the number of species, the number of classes to be included in the SFS, a path to the working directory, the name of the traits file, the threshold, the name of the folder to store the prior in, and the number of cores to use.

 The threshold is used when the observed mSFS is built using a downsampling approach.
-For example, in the Example 2, we use a threshold of 50%.
+For example, in the Example 2 (coming soon), we use a threshold of 50%.
 This means that only SNPs that are sequenced in at least 50% of alleles in each population are used to build the mSFS.
 SNPs that are sequenced in more than 50% of the individuals are randomly downsampled.
 The threshold provided here should be the same as the threshold used to perform the downsampling when the mSFS was constructed.
 If no downsampling was used, the threshold should be set to 100.

 The user must provide a folder where the prior will be stored.
 This folder should not exist prior to running this code, or should be empty.